 The fact that at diagnosis all patients with breast cancer have an equal likelihood of response to any given therapy does not mean they will respond equally well.

 As can be seen from the list above, physicians have many treatment options to choose from.

 This is why we use functional profiling to select the treatment that is most active for you.

-The results on the graph below, published in the Journal of Clinical Oncology, reveal a statistically significant correlation between drug sensitivity and time to progression.
+The results on the graph below, published in an article in the Journal of Clinical Oncology, reveal a statistically significant correlation between drug sensitivity and time to progression.